bachp/mgattozzi/src/client/app/posts/global-uninitialized.md

 use libc::{c_char, swapcontext, makecontext, getcontext, ucontext_t, c_void};
 use std::mem;

+// All of the uninitialized context types we'll need later, where a context is
+// a point in the code we can swap back to with all of the registers and values
-static mut CTX_0: Option<ucontext_t> = None;
+// restored as if we had never jumped to some other point in the code. static mut CTX_0: Option<ucontext_t> = None;
 static mut CTX_1: Option<ucontext_t> = None;
 static mut CTX_2: Option<ucontext_t> = None;